-A Ph.D. student should devote at least one year to research (24 credits of 700 level courses, under the constraints listed above).
+A Ph.D. student should devote at least one year to research (24 credits of 700 level research credits).
 During this time the student should pursue, under faculty supervision, an original investigation of one or more problems in an area of concentration in computer science, and present the results in a thesis.

 Current research by the graduate faculty is expected to stimulate doctoral research.
 While progressing through course work, and especially at the seminar level, the student will concentrate more and more on a research area and work more and more closely with the faculty members involved in that area.

 Having identified an area of research, the student should find a member of the graduate faculty who is interested in that area and who is willing to be the student's thesis advisor.
 Only a full member of the Graduate Faculty of Computer Science can be the thesis advisors.
 Work on the thesis research should then be carried out under the direction of that supervisor.
 A student should find a research advisor by the end of the fourth, preferably by the end of the second semester.
 Students who do not have a research advisor by the end of the second year are not making satisfactory progress towards the PhD.

 Within six months of the successful completion of the qualifying examination, the student and a full member of the Graduate Faculty of Computer Science must declare to the Graduate Committee that the student is doing research under the guidance of that professor as advisor.
 If there are circumstances that prevent such an agreement between a professor and the student, the student should consult with the Graduate Director.
 By the end of your fourth year or within one year of passing the depth requirement, whichever is later, you must have formed your disseration committee and have your proposal approved.
 Please refer to the Disseration Committee and Proposal link for more detail.